k0swe/k0swe.github.io/_posts/2024-05-09-home-assistant.md

 1. Fail-open operation.
 I don't want to have to worry about my home being unusable if a sensor, the internet, WiFi or local HA server are down.
 Wall switches and the thermostat still need to do their basic job.
 Everything needs to revert to a dumb appliance in the absence of smart control.

+I wonder how hard it would be to add ham radio info to Home Assistant?
+"There's DX on 20m..."